Contact

 Acceptance Rate: 31%. -

-Christine T. Chang, Matthew B. Luebbers, Mitchell Herbert, and Bradley Hayes.
+Christine T. Chang, Matthew B. Luebbers, Mitchell Hebert, and Bradley Hayes.
 (2023).

 Human Non-Compliance with Robot Spatial Ownership Communicated via Augmented Reality: Implications for Human-Robot Teaming Safety.